 Atlantis has a full supporting cast too, an International Space Station replica where you can experience the sensation of floating in space and an interactive touch screen for learning about living and working aboard the ISS.

-There’s also a Shuttle Launch Experience to give you the sensation of a real lift off and presented by one of NASA’s veteran astronauts.
+There’s also a Shuttle Launch Experience to give you the sensation of a real lift-off and presented by one of NASA’s veteran astronauts.
 All I can say is, you need to eat afterwards!

-The Atlantis is a serious experience in anyone’s book.
+The Atlantis Space Shuttle is a serious experience in anyone’s book.
 A $100 million, 90,000-square-foot attraction containing four multimedia and cinematic productions and more than 60 interactive experiences.
 Yes, this is one time when the hype is well worth it.

-Regular price of $63 + tax for adults and $53 + tax for children ages 3-11 applies for all gate purchases.
+The regular price of $63 + tax for adults and $53 + tax for children ages 3-11 applies for all gate purchases.
 For more information or to purchase tickets or an annual pass, visit www.KennedySpaceCenter.com.